Play It Again (song): Commercial reception

 "Play It Again" debuted at number 46 on the Country Airplay chart for the week ending of March 15, 2014.
 Two weeks later, "Play It Again" entered the Billboard Hot 100 chart at number 81 for the week ending of March 29, 2014.
 "Play It Again" reached number one on the Hot Country Songs chart dated of April 17, 2014.
 "Play It Again" reached number one on the Country Airplay chart for the week ending of May 31, 2014; the same week, Florida Georgia Line's "This Is How We Roll", on which Bryan is a featured artist, held the number two position on the Country Airplay chart, making Bryan the first artist in the chart's 24-year history to hold the top two positions simultaneously.

-"Play It Again" is currently certified 8× Platinum by the Recording Industry Association of America (RIAA) on October 31, 2024.
+"Play It Again" was certified Diamond by the Recording Industry Association of America (RIAA) in 2026.
 As of April 2017, the song has sold 2,493,000 copies in the United States.